 ● Monitor how much data you consume on your cell phone each month and see if you can move to a smaller plan.

 ● Are you really using all of your subscription/streaming services like Netflix, Hulu, CBS All Access, Disney+, Spotify, Audible, or Pandora?
+Or if going cold turkey is too much to handle, consider a less expensive option like Sling TV or Philo.

 If you were to implement some of these suggestions, then you could realistically cut out $200 a month, or $2,400 a year.
 You need to determine what your priorities are.
 It seems more people are relying on free Wi-Fi services at local libraries, coffee shops, and eateries.